justinlboyer/opensyllabus-fp-filter/README.md

 ### Gaussian on TIFIDF of 2-gram
 Lastly I ran a model on the same counts as above but transformed by term frequency inverse document frequency.
 This gives us continuous features again (albeit sparse), so I opted to use the gaussian formulation.
 This model performed better than the multinomial model with an F1 score of 0.813, it cost a bit more clocking in with an inference time of 0.054 seconds.

+### Deep Learning (Updated 2020-06-15)
+#### Embedding + LSTM (baseline)
+Since deep learning models can also get needlessly complex, I opted to start with a simple model, but make sure my pipeline was lock tight before I started iterating on the model.
+The model I started with is a simple LSTM that ingests the characters of the middle string and uses the last unit in the sequence to make the prediction on the classification task.
+This simple model is doing alright after 5 epochs it is hitting around 0.788 on F1 on the test set, and it is not too heavy clocking in at 0.372 seconds on the wall.
+But this is not nearly good enough to run in production.

+The models I intend to iterate on in order of priority (based on what is likely to lead to rapid gains):

+1. Ingest the author, middle, and title
+2. Use Transformer architecture
+3. Code up the smooth inverse frequency method and see if that works well with just embeddings
+4. Train a semi-suprervised model to predict if the words (characters) are from an author, middle or title.
+Then transfer this learning to another model for the task at hand.
+Try 3 again with the new encoding.
+4. Train a semi-supervised model with the above task as well as with masking of characters/words.
+Try 3 again with the new encoding.

 ### Conclusion
 Given how efficient the gaussian naive bayes on word lengths in conjunction with how well it performed this would be a great candidate for production.
+If we went down that road I would want to conduct a secondary analysis to ensure that it is performing as expected, specifically I'd like to inspect many of the records and ensure that the predictions are agreeing with what I expect.
 The beauty of the leg work in the set up I put together is all that would be needed to deploy it to say sagemaker is to log the model and deploy it to sagemaker by calling (roughly)[^2]:
 [^2]: One would still need to set up aws appropriately and blah, blah, blah, but it is much easier than other ways.

     mlflow.sklearn.log_model(gnb, artifact_path)